Wild Washoe Moves Forward!

 Washoe County Wilderness Inventory - This map is a collection of BLM WSAs, BLM Ruby Pipeline Wilderness Inventory Units and lands with Wilderness Characteristics.

-Friends of Nevada Wilderness Proposed Wilderness
+Friends of Nevada Wilderness Proposed Areas for Protection

 Washoe County means Reno to many people but most of the county consists of a wild, wide-open landscape seen by few.
 Here, a volcanic legacy gives us sweeping vistas, expansive sagebrush seas, good populations of pronghorn, mule deer, bighorn sheep and stronghold for the greater sage-grouse.